LilyRose00/LettersOnLiquors/_posts/2020-11-25-words-on-whiskey.md

 header_feature_image: ../uploads/img_0181.png
 comments: true
 ---
-*How do you design of Liquid sunshine?*
+*Whats the design on Liquid sunshine?*

 \
 Due to its high percentage whiskey tends to be a liquor that hangs around on the shelf as a decoration until the cigars come out.
 Therefore the design of the bottle and label is crucial in keeping the brand alive (nobody wants an ugly whiskey bottle on display) .
 No bottle is the same; they all seem to have their own unique design/ style.
 How do these bottles stand out from one another and what variety of fonts help them do so?